 United Way of Southwest Michigan (local): for emergency updates, links to trusted sources, food distribution sites, and self-care strategies: https://www.uwsm.

-7/10/2020 Governor Gretchen Whitmer signed executive order 2020-147, which reiterates that individuals are required to wear a face covering whenever they are in an indoor public space.
+7/10/2020 Gov. Whitmer signed executive order 2020-147, which reiterates that individuals are required to wear a face covering whenever they are in an indoor public space.
 It also requires the use of face coverings in crowded outdoor spaces.
-Most significantly, the order requires any business that is open to the public to refuse entry or service to people who refuse to wear a face covering, with limited exceptions.
-We encourage you to read the order to understand more specifically where mask wearing is and is not required.

 Click HERE for information about FABRIC FACE COVERINGS: how to LOCATE them and where to DONATE them in our area – as well as IMPORTANT information about Safety & Use